kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_LAB.md

 perl ~/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/third-party/fa2cmap_multi.pl -help
 ```

-Nick the genome and check label density (can add the --two_enzyme  flag to skip all but BspQI and BbvCI which are the two most commonly used enzymes)
+In silico nick the genome FASTA and check nick density (to save time you can add the --two_enzyme  flag to skip all but BspQI and BbvCI which are the two most commonly used enzymes if neither of these works re-run checking all possible enzymes)

 ```
 perl ~/Irys-scaffolding/KSU_bioinfo_lab/map_tools/nick_density.pl ~/sample_assembly_working_directory/fasta_and_cmap/NC_010473_mock_scaffolds.fna